 - Repeat until they have learned to go in the litter box.

-I put their water and food over the litter box so that when they are eating they can use the bathroom as well.
+I put their water and food over the litter box so that when they are eating, they can use the bathroom as well.
 This helps with the poop pebbles not being everywhere.

 What I use for the litter boxes has changed.
 I used to put pine shavings in the litter box and call it good.
 But this was messy, the pine shavings would stick to their fur and then the shavings ended up outside the litter box.
 We now use pine pellets.
 You can get these at your local farm store.
-These are amazing at keeping the smell at a minimum or no smell at all.
+These are amazing at keeping the smell at a minimum or no scent.
 I also put PDZ at the bottom of their litter box.
 The PDZ takes away the ammonia smell.
 I have done litter boxes with the PDZ and without.
 I noticed that the PDZ keeps the litter box fresher longer.

 Thanks for learning about how to potty train your bunny.
 Now, it’s time to start potty training!
 Good Luck!
 If you have any questions, please don’t hesitate to ask!
 Please read my “How to Successfully Prepare for a New Bunny” post for more tips and tricks!